NVB20/R-Levels/README.md

   - ✅ Entry level
   - 🛑 Stop loss level
   - 🎯 3R and 6R target lines
-- Labels each line for clarity
-- Fully customizable via script input
+-   Fully customizable via inputs
+-   Support for Long and Short Trades:
+    -  Toggle between long or short mode to match your trade direction

 ---

-## 📷 Quick Start
+## 📸 Example
+Here’s what the R-Levels indicator looks like in action:

 * Load the script onto your chart.
 * Identify the bar index where you want to enter the trade.
 ![Alt text](images/load-script.png)